ColbyEcology/dispersing.github.io/Teaching/IntroEco.md

   nav: "introeco"
 ---

-This site is under development to be used for *Introduction to Ecology*, BI271, at Colby College for the fall semester of 2017.
+This site is to be used for *Introduction to Ecology*, BI271, at Colby College for the fall semester of 2017.
 The sidebar breaks the course into relevant content for both the Lecture and Laboratory that I teach, Lecture B and Lab C2.

 |Instructor | Section   | Days of the week | Time               | Location    |
 |-----------|-----------|------------------|--------------------|-------------|